supremetakoyaki/Scramble/README.md

 # Upcoming features
 **For NEO:**
-- Support for the PC release of NEO. (this is priority at the moment)
-- Randomizer
 - Edit shop VIP level and last restaurant order.
+- Continue working on the randomizer

 **For Final Remix:**
 - ...Everything else.
 Final Remix support is still in a very early state but I'll work on it as soon as I have time.

+# Special thanks
+- **tafice**, for the encryption keys of the PC version of NEO.

 # Issues, reporting bugs and requests
 If you found a bug or another issue, you can open an issue here on GitHub.
 For more questions or requests about anything else, you can leave a reply on the [GBATemp thread](https://gbatemp.net/threads/scramble-neo-the-world-ends-with-you-save-editor.591780/).